svhulse/gfg-model/README.md

 Here, the first line defines the name of the scenario, `var_1` refers to the parameter which will be varied along the x-axis, and `var_2` refers to the variable that will be varied along the y-axis.

-S_init and I_init define the initial allele frequencies for the host and pathogen respectively.
-For the host, the first number is the frequency of the linkage modifier allele, the second is the general resistance allele and the third is the specific resistance allele.
-I_init refers to the initial frequency of the Avr genotype.
+`S_init` and `I_init` define the initial allele frequencies for the host and pathogen respectively.
+For the host, the first number is the frequency of the linkage modifier allele, the second is the general resistance allele and the third is the specific resistance allele. `I_init` refers to the initial frequency of the *Avr* genotype.

 Finally, the values in the params list correspond to the simulation parameters in the Model class.
 For the recombination rate, `rho[0]` is the recombination rate with the linkage modifier, and `rho[1]` is the recombination rate without.

 To generate a raster, set the scenario value to the name of the raster scenario desired.
-Raster scenarios and the raster size can be specified from the command line by running the code as follows:
+Raster scenarios, as defined in `rasters.json` and the raster size can be specified from the command line by running the code as follows:

 ```
 python gen_raster.py cov_gs 200